akvorado/akvorado/console/data/docs/06-internals.md

 - A `Configuration` structure containing the configuration of the component.
 It maps to a section of [Akvorado configuration file](02-configuration.md).
-- A `DefaultConfiguration` variable with the default values for the configuration.
+- A `DefaultConfiguration` function with the default values for the configuration.
 - A `New()` function instantiating the component.
 This method takes the configuration and the dependencies.
 It is inert.